Quaqqer/nekontrol/README.md

 - Automatically downloads sample input and output
 - Discovers local sample input and output
 - Compiles your source code and runs it with local and sample input and output
+- Ignores lines starting with "dbg" or "debug" (case insensitive) when comparing with answer output.
+If debug lines are discovered then you are notified in the output.

 The current supported languages are: